se-edu/learningresources/contents/ruby/Rails.md

 #### Model

 The Model (the M in MVC) is very similar to a Class (à la Object-Oriented Programming), and is a useful abstraction for representing and encapsulating ideas.
 In Rails, it is also referred to as the "Active Record", as it follows the Active Record pattern.
-In this pattern, the Models are mapped to tables in the database, and you can query for the fields in the database directly via the model in the native language (i.e. Ruby), instead of making queries the database's language(SQL etc).Models also have generic functions such as find, all, create, save, update, delete included in them by default, so you don't need to implement them or write long queries for each.
+In this pattern, the Models are mapped to tables in the database, and you can query for the fields in the database directly via the model in the native language (i.e. Ruby), instead of making queries the database's language (SQL, etc).Models also have generic functions such as `find`, `all`, `create`, `save`, `update`, `delete` included in them by default, so you don't need to implement them or write long queries for each.

 In our diagram, the Controller calls the `all` method in the `User` model, which is, by convention in a file called `User.rb`, which is stored along with all other models at `app/models/`.
 The model then acts as an intermediary between the application and the database, and returns the results of the corresponding query.